 8. Don't worry about strange color combinations, or blends with colors that are hard to tell apart.
 The blended colors "work" when you are back far enough from your work so that you can't see the individual threads any more.
 An optical effect called "spatial summation" comes into play and turns that red and blue into purple.
 To see this, step away from your computer a few feet.
 The stripes will become a solid color.

 9. When returning blended floss to the blend bobbin, be careful to put it back on the correct bobbin.
-If you only had one length of floss blended, you have no visual assurance that you're returning the floss to the right bobbin.
-[We are investigating adding color swatches to our floss labels for this reason.]
+If you only had one length of floss blended, you have no visual assurance that you're returning the floss to the right bobbin (unless you use our floss labels, which now include color swatches).
 You'll be less likely to make a mistake if you set out the bobbin for the color you are currently stitching with and keep all others out of the way.

 Was this information helpful to you?